dbt-labs/docs.getdbt.com/website/docs/docs/deploy/run-visibility.md

 ### Model timing tab <Lifecycle status="team,enterprise" />

-The **Model timing** tab displays the composition, order, and time taken by each model in a job run.
+The **Model timing** tab displays the composition, order, and time each model takes in a job run.
 The visualization appears for successful jobs and highlights the top 1% of model durations.
-This helps you identify bottlenecks in your runs, so you can investigate them and potentially make changes to improve their performance.
+This helps you identify bottlenecks in your runs so you can investigate them and potentially make changes to improve their performance.

 You can find the dashboard on the [job's run details](#job-run-details).